Michael A. Smith (philosopher): Neo-Humeanism

 Hume famously claimed that reason is, and ought to be, only the slave of the passions.
 Humeans or Neo-Humeans do not typically hold strictly to Hume's views because, for one thing, they do not think of the passions in the same way that Hume did.
 Nonetheless, Humeans take their inspiration from Hume in claiming that reason alone is insufficient to motivate us to act.
 Often this claim is expressed in terms of beliefs and desires, and it is claimed that beliefs are mental states that are insufficient for motivation.
 Smith gives an analysis of action whereby in order for anything to count as an action at all, it must be explicable in terms of a belief-desire pair.
 He defends this account against objections by appeal to a dispositional conception of desire.

 Moral realism

 In later work, Smith gives an anti-Humean account of normative reasons.
 He thus claims to solve the moral problem by giving an account of moral judgments in terms of what one would desire if one were fully rational.
 As such, he attempts to maintain a form of moral realism while still accounting for the motivational force of moral judgments.

-Publications
+Honours and recognition

-A partial list of publications by Smith:
+Smith was elected a Corresponding Fellow of the Australian Academy of the Humanities in 1997 and a Fellow of the American Academy of Arts and Sciences in 2013.